Lokankara/Airbnb-Hotel/README.md

 ### Hotel administrator.
 Room list: roomType class (enum), number of beds(capacity).
-List of guests: passport data, arrival and departure dates, room.
+List of guests: passport data, checkin, checkout and departure dates, room.
-- Check-in: selection of a suitable room (subject to availability), registration, issuing a receipt.
+- Check-in: selection of a suitable room (subject to availability), registration, issuing a booking.
 - Departure: selecting all guests who are leaving today, freeing up space or processing delay in issuing an additional receipt.
   Possibility of early departure with recalculation.